R-TEK/colr_pickr/README.md

 ### Changelog:

-You can check out the change log for information on latest updates here: https://github.com/R-TEK/colr_pickr/blob/master/CHANGELOG.md
+You can check out the change log for information on latest updates here:

+https://github.com/R-TEK/colr_pickr/blob/master/CHANGELOG.md

 ### Contribution:

 Read the contribution file for details on developing with the project.
-You can find the file here: https://github.com/R-TEK/colr_pickr/blob/master/CONTRIBUTION.md
+You can find the file here:

+https://github.com/R-TEK/colr_pickr/blob/master/CONTRIBUTION.md

+You can also contribute by issuing any bugs you have found or ideas for new features/optimizations to improve the component.
+You can do this by going to the [issues](https://github.com/R-TEK/colr_pickr/issues) page and posting your bug / feature.
+Once I have read the issue, I'll add it to a [Trello](https://trello.com/b/cznKuYCL) road map.
+With the road map you can vote for items I have added if you like that feature too, and you can view what has been accepted/rejected, what I'm working on and what has been completed.

 ### License:

-The MIT License - see the link below for more details: https://github.com/R-TEK/colr_pickr/blob/master/LICENSE
+The MIT License - see the link below for more details:

+https://github.com/R-TEK/colr_pickr/blob/master/LICENSE

 ---